 Don’t Forget About Google

-- Automated XML and HTML sitemaps
+- Create sitemaps in XML and HTML format automatically.

 And Then There Are the Hosting and Domain Bundles